JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 If you’re worried about flooding, refer to our guide on how to fix a flooded pool during winter.

 Balancing your pool chemicals correctly is a vital part of winterising your pool.
-Without using the right chemicals and water treatments from the start, you may have to maintain the water more often during the off-season, or you may return to dirty, unsanitised water in spring.
+Without using the right chemicals and water treatments from the start, you may have to maintain the water more often during the off-season, or you may return to dirty, unsanitised water in the spring.

 Monthly checks will help keep your water ticking over – the most important checks remain testing the pH levels (should ideally be between 7.4-7.6) and the chlorine level (3ppm).